animal-tree/Writing-stuff/BadStuff7-Consciousness.md

 By Occam's razor, this remains the best explanation.

-Since there is no elementary particle for consciousness in the standard model of physics discovered as of yet, it is most likely in the collisions between particles, and forces between them.
+Since there is no elementary particle for consciousness in the standard model of physics discovered as of yet, it is most likely in the collisions between particles (or forces between them).

 Entanglements that scale locally.